RadialDevGroup/ombudsman/.github/ISSUE_TEMPLATE/policy-change.md

 ---

 ### Define the issue and the problem that it is causing

-### How can this issue be addressed
+### Can you give an example of something that has happened to help describe the problem.
+What happened?
+What did you expect to happen?

-### What is your prescribed change to correct this issue
+### What is your suggesion of how this might be solved

-## Links to existing policy documentation that will be impacted by change?
+## Can you provide linkes to any existing policy that would be changed to solve this issue?